 - On-site wellness coordinator A hands-on Project Healthy Schools wellness coordinator will make regular contact with your school through on-site visits and electronic communication to: - Train the school wellness champions. - Provide training, support and materials for delivering the lessons. - Assist the wellness champions and wellness team in completing an environmental assessment using the Healthy School Action Tools. - Assist the wellness team in developing schoolwide wellness goals and an action plan that addresses specific school needs and gaps in area resources.
 Your coordinator will provide expertise in considering how the social determinants of health influence well-being in your building, and related strategies to reduce poor health outcomes. - Help facilitate policy, systems and environmental change initiatives to cultivate a culture of wellness throughout the whole school community related to nutrition, physical activity, staff wellness and emotional wellness. - Provide your school's wellness team with a flexible funding model, which assists with putting your school's wellness goals into action.
 Wellness initiatives that target gaps in your school offerings, such as before or after school programming, or that target social determinants of health, such as the built environment, will utilize these first-year funds to invest in your building's needs. - Assist in forming food service and community partnerships. - Provide additional funding and support to assist with the development of a Comprehensive School Physical Activity Program.
-For example, you may identify a lack of physical activity in before or after school programs and elect to establish new programs or implement strategies into existing programs such as open gym, walking programs, other exercise opportunities or similar offerings recommended by your coordinator. - Work with the wellness team to identify resources to sustain the program. - Educational lessons The program includes a results-driven, evidence-based curriculum on nutrition and physical activity, as well as a social emotional health, curriculum founded in best practices and skillbuilding. - 1.
-The 10 physical activity and nutrition lessons are delivered to students in fifth, sixth or seventh grade and include: - Training prior to and support throughout lesson delivery - A written lesson plan with step-by-step instructions for traditional in-class delivery or synchronous remote delivery - PowerPoint or Google slides to help facilitate instruction - Props and equipment for all learning activities - Additional enrichment activities and lesson extensions - A parent packet with family engagement activities - Access to other health education curriculum developed by the University of Michigan - 2.
-The social emotional health lessons focusing on student self-care and effective coping strategies are delivered to each grade level and include: - Curriculum on social and emotional learning developed by the Michigan Model for Health - Training for classroom educators and student support staff on delivery of the curricula
+For example, you may identify a lack of physical activity in before or after school programs and elect to establish new programs or implement strategies into existing programs such as open gym, walking programs, other exercise opportunities or similar offerings recommended by your coordinator. - Work with the wellness team to identify resources to sustain the program. - Educational lessons The program includes results-driven, evidence-based curriculums founded in best practices and aligned with state health education standards focused on nutrition, physical activity and social emotional health. - 1.
+The 10 physical activity and nutrition lessons are delivered to students in fifth, sixth or seventh grade and include: - Training prior to and support throughout lesson delivery - A written lesson plan with step-by-step instructions for traditional in-class delivery or synchronous remote delivery - PowerPoint or Google slides to help facilitate instruction - Props and equipment for all learning activities - Additional enrichment activities and lesson extensions - A caregiver packet with family engagement activities - Access to other lesson plan topics areas include screen time, caffeine consumption, sleep hygiene, vaping/tobacco and dental health - 2.
+The social emotional health lessons from the Michigan Model for HealthTM focusing on student self-care and effective coping strategies are delivered to each grade level and include: - Training for classroom educators and support for staff on delivery of the curricula